appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/reference/git-settings.md

-# Git
+# Git Settings

-This page provides information on all Git-related properties and settings available within Appsmith.
+This page provides information on all Git-related settings available within Appsmith.
 These properties become available once you've connected your app to Git.
+You can access these settings by clicking on the settings icon located on the left side of the bottom bar.

 <ZoomImage src="/img/git-settings.png" alt="" caption="" />

-### Commit and Push

-## Git Settings

-You can access these settings by clicking on the settings icon located on the left side of the bottom bar.

-### General
+## General

 These properties are customizable options accessible within the Git settings modal.